Thomvis/BrightFutures/README.md

 When the future returned from `User.logIn` fails, e.g. the username and password did not match, `flatMap` and `onSuccess` are skipped and `onFailure` is called with the error that occurred while logging in.
 If the login attempt succeeded, the resulting user object is passed to `flatMap`, which 'turns' the user into an array of his or her posts.
 If the posts could not be fetched, `onSuccess` is skipped and `onFailure` is called with the error that occurred when fetching the posts.
 If the posts could be fetched successfully, `onSuccess` is called with the user's posts.

 This is just the tip of the proverbial iceberg.
-A lot more examples and techniques can be found in this readme or by looking at the tests.
+A lot more examples and techniques can be found in this readme, by browsing through the tests or by checking out the official companion framework [FutureProofing](https://github.com/Thomvis/FutureProofing).

 ## The base case
 If you already have a function (or really any expression) defined that you just want to execute asynchronously, you can just wrap it in a `future()` call and turn it into a Future: